ANTZ314/python/files/README.md

 * If exists, opens existing file reads & prints contents
 * Appends the names of each file in the folder of "file_path2"

+**fileA.py**

+* Creates a file if it doesn't already exist and appends text to that file

 **execute1.py**

 * [Linux]   Executes a file at file path in default its Application